ISISComputingGroup/ibex_developers_manual/Riken-power-supplies.md

 # Macros

-The PSUs are set up in daisy chains.
+The RIKEN power supplies are controlled by a number of daisy chained [Danfysik](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Danfysik) PSUs.
 Macros are prefixed with (for example) `CHAIN1_`.
 Each chain of PSUs is talking on a completely independent COM port.
 This is configured using the `CHAIN1_PORT` macro.

 For each power supply, the macros will be in the following format:
 ```